nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Prerequisites: List all Guests and Vendors using the `list` command.
 Multiple Guests and Vendors in each list.

 1. Test case: `delete_vendor 1`<br>
-   Expected: First Vendor is deleted from the Guest list.
+   Expected: First Vendor is deleted from the Vendor list.
 Details of the deleted Vendor shown in the outcome box.

 2. Test case: `delete_vendor 0`<br>
    Expected: No Vendor is deleted.
 Error details shown in the outcome box.
 Command line remains the same.